marijnh/Eloquent-JavaScript/04_data.md

 {{index [syntax, object], [property, definition], [braces, object], "{} (object)"}}

 Values of the type _((object))_ are arbitrary collections of properties.
-One way to create an object is by using braces as an expression:
+One way to create an object is by using braces as an expression.

 ```
 let day1 = {